UHDanke/gd_docs/docs/triggers/follows/follow.md

 For all Follow triggers there can only be one instance per unique combination of follow and target IDs.

-Calling a new instance will update the X / Y Mod values of the active one and refresh the Move Time if it's longer than the remaining time.
+Calling a new instance will update the **X**/**Y Mod** values of the active one and refresh the **Move Time** if it's longer than the remaining time.

 ### Duration

-For compatibility with Scale, Rotate and Move which are delayed by one tick, Follow is active by an additional tick prior to stopping.
+For compatibility with Scale, Rotate and Move which start working from the second time they are updated, Follow is active by an additional follow update before stopping.

-If Move Time is 0, then Follow will be active for 2 ticks.
+If **Move Time** is 0, then Follow will be active for two follow updates.